 It is often thought by owners of black dogs that they do not photograph well and that is just the way it it is.
-There are reasons that they think that way.
-Of course, lighting is the reason why.
+There are reasons that they think that way, lighting being a major factor.
 The fur or coat of black dog absorbs a lot of light and most people take pictures of their black dogs with whatever light is available.
 If by chance they are taking a picture with the camera’s flash–it is generally weak and comes straight out of the camera on a fairly narrow beam of light.

 So why do my portraits of black dogs look so different, with detail and separation?
 First off I use multiple strobe lights bounced out of reflective photographic umbrellas.
 These lights are very powerful and give a very nice wrap-a -round light that showcases and accentuates the rich, black fur.
 Plus, my black dog portraits are (as are all my other dog portrait) in total sharp focus.
 In addition, I always use a light colored background to help highlight the black dogs, too.

 There are many reasons to hire a professional portrait photographer who specializes in pet portraits (as I do) and the above information is just another reason why.